juji-io/datalevin/benchmarks/write-bench/README.md

 transact function and env flags, using the same tasks as above.
 For pure write task, we write 1 million pairs of key and value; 2 millions of reads/writes for mixed read/write task, the same as Datalog transaction.

-From the above results, we already know that the batching speed up effect in Datalevin is moderate, so we will focus on single key value transaction in this study.

 ### Write Conditions